-- Be registered with the U.S. Department of Homeland Security United States Coast Guard (Documentation is required); - o Must operate more than 1000 hours per year; - o Be used to provide goods and/or services to Rhode Island residents; - o If the vessel is identified as a commercial fishing vessel at least fifty percent (50%) or more of the fish landed in the last year were in Rhode Island ports; and - The applicant must commit to reporting usage information for at least five (5) years following the reimbursement grant award.
+- Be registered with the U.S. Department of Homeland Security United States Coast Guard (Documentation is required); - Must operate more than 1000 hours per year; - Be used to provide goods and/or services to Rhode Island residents; - If the vessel is identified as a commercial fishing vessel at least fifty percent (50%) or more of the fish landed in the last year were in Rhode Island ports; and - The applicant must commit to reporting usage information for at least five (5) years following the reimbursement grant award. - Non-Road Equipment - Includes diesel powered equipment and vehicles used in construction, handling of cargo (including at ports and airports), agriculture, mining, or energy production (including stationary generators and pumps). - Eligible Non-Road Equipment shall meet the following criteria: - Must provide documentation of operating at least 500 hours/year during the two years prior to upgrade within the state of Rhode Island (250 hours/year for agricultural pumps). - The applicant must commit to reporting usage information for at least five (5) years following the reimbursement grant award.

-• Non-road Equipment

-- Includes diesel powered equipment and vehicles used in construction, handling of cargo (including at ports and airports), agriculture, mining, or energy production (including stationary generators and pumps). - Must provide documentation of operating at least 500 hours/year during the two years prior to upgrade within the state of Rhode Island (250 hours/year for agricultural pumps) - The applicant must commit to reporting usage information for at least five (5) years following the reimbursement grant award.